brycewray/astro-site-legacy/src/pages/posts/2020/11/fast-but-flawed.md

 - Second, using Docker with DOAP *isn't* free, thus---at that time---obviating the chance to use DOAP for free, which was the whole point of my interest.

 <YellowBox>
-**Note**: If that screen capture from the DOAP page makes you wonder about whether DOAP really is free, be advised that the "Starting at $5/mo" line is referring to web *apps*, **not** static websites.
+<strong>Note</strong>: If that screen capture from the DOAP page makes you wonder about whether DOAP really is free, be advised that the “Starting at $5/mo” line is referring to web <em>apps</em>, <strong>not</strong> static websites.
 In fact, DOAP does support free hosting of up to three static websites.
 </YellowBox>

 Just as courteously, I replied to DO Tech Support that DO might want to check on how competing vendors make it so easy to host static sites, and then I went on my merry way for the time being.